Team305/team305.github.io/DesignIdeation.md

 ![Figure 4J: Product Concept 3.](/photos/Figure4j.png "Figure 4J: Product Concept 3.")

 The final design concept was settled on by assessing our group capabilities, addressing the availability of components, and deciding which design satisfies the product requirements best.
-The light/temperature sensor design also provided the greatest challenge and maximized potential for the group to learn.
+Choosing the light/temperature sensor design with the moving rail also provided the greatest challenge and maximized potential for the group to learn.

 [click here to return to index](/index)